 Optional extras include a date letter (a single letter in a shaped shield showing the year of hallmarking) and traditional fineness symbols, a crown historically used on gold, and a lion passant (a side-on walking lion) used on sterling silver.

-Silver and platinum marks
+What do silver and platinum marks mean?

 Silver and platinum follow the same millesimal system.
 The most common UK silver mark by far is 925, sterling silver, usually shown with the lion passant.